eso/edps-doc/source/muse/configure_reduction.md

 It is possible to configure `workflow parameters`, that specify the strategy of the data reduction, as well as the `recipe parameters` associated to each individual task.
 Predefined sets are configured, for normal scientific reduction the default set `science_parameters` can be used.
-The main data reduction strategies that can be configured via `workflow parameters` are:
+The main data reduction steps for which one can modify the predefined strategy by editing the workflow parameters are:

 ```{figure} figures/reduction_configuration_muse_1.jpg
 :alt: reduction_configuration_muse_1